 ‘The soft rolling hills of the borders is perhaps not as spectacular as the rugged north or as picturesque as the Lake District, but it has a gentle pull that grows on you over time.
 The geometric shapes and colours of the ploughed fields or rows of hay bales in a golden field are visions that get me itching to pick up a paintbrush’.

 Lynn works mainly from photographs.
 She said, “Photographs enable me to capture the pattern, shapes and composition of a particular painting and I can enhance the colours and vigor of the scene when I am back in the studio.”
-She works mainly in acrylics as she enjoys the versatility of the medium which she uses to extraordinary effect when describing the interplay of light and shadow.
+She works Solely in oils as she enjoys the versatility of the medium which she uses to extraordinary effect when describing the interplay of light and shadow.